Today, we continue this overcoat series with a conversation about the Paletot, a double-breasted topcoat with peaked lapels.

-In the mid 19th century, a paletot was considered to be a waisted or at least slightly waisted overcoat with certain peculiarities with regard to is cut.
-Many paletots resembled a frock coat and could be worn without an vest-like undercoat.
+In the mid 19th century, a paletot was considered to be a waisted or at least slightly waisted overcoat with certain peculiarities with regard to its cut.
+Many paletots resembled a frock coat and could be worn without a vest-like undercoat.
 In detail, the features were as follows:

 - Paletots generally had no waist seam, although some had one in the front only, which was placed below the waist-level.
-Often, a back seam or a back vent were non existent and if, the vent was quite short.
+Often, a back seam or a back vent were non-existent, but if present, the vent was quite short.

-- A Paletot always showed some form of side seams were always present while side pleats were usually absent.
+- A paletot always showed some form of side seams, while side pleats were usually absent.

-- The number of pockets on a Paletot vaired but they were generally found on the outside and tailored either as flap or as slip pockets.
+- The number of pockets on a paletot varied, but they were generally found on the outside and tailored either as flap or as slip pockets.

 The Characteristics of a Paletot

-It is still the standard today, and it is defined by the following characteristics:
+It is still the standard today, and defined by the following characteristics:

 The Paletot in Everyday Appearance